tobiasmiosczka/DiceBot/README.md

 !p
 -
-Returns the result of 3d20 roll.
-Additionally shows if a critical hit or miss occurred according to the rules of [TDE5][2].
+Returns the result of 3d20 rolls and shows if a critical hit or miss occurred according to the rules of [TDE5][2].

-!pstats
--
-Returns the players statistics of all !p rolls.

 !ru
 -